 Zero Percent APR Credit Cards

 People who want to buy something big and finance it over time should look to zero percent APR credit cards before considering a personal loan.
-These cards offers a low interest rate (zero percent) for all new purchases for a limited period of time, often six to 18 months.
+These cards offer a low-interest rate (zero percent) for all new purchases for a limited period of time, often six to 18 months.

 A zero percent APR credit card can be an easy and inexpensive way to finance car repairs, new appliances, or even medical bills.
 As long as you make sure to repay it before the promotional period expires, this type of card makes more sense than a personal loan.